Roy Williams says he should probably be fired after North Carolina's loss to Clemson

 Clemson’s winless streak in Chapel Hill began in 1926 and reached 0-59 to give the Tar Heels an NCAA record for the longest home winning streak against one opponent.

-Williams remains tied with the late Den Smith for fourth on the Division 1 men’s career coaching wins list with 879 victories.
+Williams remains tied with the late Dean Smith for fourth on the Division 1 men’s career coaching wins list with 879 victories.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM